Table Of Contents

 Overview

-TCP protocol is the most widely used protocol of the Internet.
-It provides reliable, ordered delivery of stream of bytes from one application on one computer to another application on another computer.
-The baseline TCP protocol is described in RFC793, but other tens of RFCs contains modifications and extensions to the TCP.
+The TCP protocol is the most widely used protocol of the Internet.
+It provides reliable, ordered delivery of a stream of bytes from one application on one computer to another application on another computer.
+The baseline TCP protocol is described in RFC793, but other tens of RFCs contain modifications and extensions to TCP.
 As a result, TCP is a complex protocol and sometimes it is hard to see how the different requirements interact with each other.

-INET contains three implementations of the TCP protocol:
+There are three implementations of the TCP protocol in INET:

 • Tcp is the primary implementation, designed for readability, extensibility, and experimentation.